 - Scissors or paper cutter (I prefer a paper cutter because it cuts more precise lines)

-- The pennant free printable design that you can find from our free printable library (sign up for emails to receive passcode)
+- The pennant free printable design that you can find from our free printable library (sign up for emails to receive access)

 - Paper; we suggest using linen paper

-First, you are going to want to measure the desired length of your bias tape based on where you will be hanging it.
+In the first step, you are going to want to measure the desired length of your bias tape based on where you will be hanging the banner.

 To gain access, simply sign up and join the family!
 We'll send you an access code so that you can get started on your pennant banner.

-After you have printed out the designs, carefully cut out the pennants so that each one is the same size.
+After you have printed out the pennant template, carefully cut out the pennant shape of each triangle so that each one is the same size.

-Make sure to lay out your pennants in the desired pattern.
+Make sure to layout each triangle shape in the desired pattern.
 Hold them up to the bias tape side by side to make sure that you have enough of the pennants printed out.

 Carefully place the pennants one at a time inside the fold of your cut bias tape.
 Place them right next to each other, but leave a little room on the ends (about an inch) to fold over and stitch later.